-One of the things that I love about the Bible that confirms in my heart and mind that it's all true, real, and genuine is that the Bible doesn't leave out the weird stuff.
-The questionable decisions individuals make or odd scenarios are all in there.
+One of the things that I love about the Bible, that confirms in my heart and mind that it's all true, real and genuine is that the Bible doesn't leave out the weird stuff.
+The questionable decisions individuals make or odd scenarios that make you say in your head as you read, "Are you sure that's a good idea?" are all in there.